 There’s no need to train or manipulate quails into getting rid of ticks.

 Specifically, the bobwhite quails are great ground hunters with a massive appetite.

 Aside from having ticks on their diet, they also eat beetles, caterpillars, spiders, and grasshoppers.

 Simply letting them go in your backyard is enough to remove ticks in your area.

 Make sure that all other needs of your quail are met so they have enough energy to forage and hunt for those ticks.

 Ironically, they do!

-If you are raising quails and happen to have a bad case of tick infestation, you will be seeing these bugs latching onto your quail’s skin.
+If you are raising quails and have a terrible case of tick infestation, you will see these bugs latching onto your quail’s skin.

 How Many Quails Are Needed for Pest Control for Ticks

-Since quail is a natural solution to tick problems, you can have as many as ten birds in every acre of land.
-That number is enough to treat a tick infestation.
+Since quail is a natural solution to tick problems, you can have as many as ten birds on every acre of land.

 Which Quail Breed is Commonly Known for Eating Ticks?